Guidelines for CCW Sessions/Events

 Sessions co-created by multiple Catalyst 2030 members tend to be accepted rather than individual proposals.

-Online, offline and hybrid sessions and events will take place during CCW2023 from 1-5 May 2023.
+Online, offline and hybrid sessions and events will take place again in 2024.
+The exact times are still to be confirmed.

 - Respect national and local safety guidelines related to COVID-19.